widoriezebos/Thoth/Documentation/Administration/Configuration.md

 ## Required settings
 workspacelocation
 : States where the working files of Thoth will be created.
 This is where Thoth will checkout branches and create search indexes.
 In principle it is completely safe to delete the entire contents of the workspace (after shutting down Thoth).
-When Thoth is launched it will automatically recreate the contents of the workspace.
+When Thoth is launched it will automatically recreate the contents of the workspace, including any embedded database.
+But NOTE: If you delete the ‘thoth-database’ folder in your workspace you will *also have deleted the embedded Thoth database*.
+Although the embedded database will be recreated automatically on startup, you will have lost all your users and groups as a result.

 ### defaultgroup
 : When not logged in; this group defines the (default) permissions.
 By default the following groups are defined by Thoth: thoth\_administrators, thoth\_writers, thoth\_readers, thoth\_anonymous.
-By default administrators can do anything in Thoth, writers can not pull nor reindex nor do user management but basically anything else.
-Readers can only access books and anonymous has only access to the main index page (so they can login)
+Administrators can do anything in Thoth, writers can not pull nor reindex nor do user management but basically anything else.
+Readers can only access books and anonymous has only access to the main index page (so they can login from there)

 ### Repository settings
 Repositories are the source for content.
 In the case of a Git repository Thoth will pull a branch as the source of the content.
 In the case of a FileSystem repository nothing will be pulled; the specified location for the repository is then used as-is.